 All foods entering the market must be packed appropriately.
-The packaging must protect the product from damage and provide prevention against replacement or substitution of the product without changing or penetrating the original packaging.
+The packaging must protect the product from damage and contamination and prevent replacement or substitution of the product without changing or penetrating the original packaging.
 The packaging itself must not affect the content in any way.
-Containers and packages have to suit not only the content but also any other materials and objects that come into direct contact with the foods.
+Containers and packages must suit not only the content but also any other materials and objects that come into direct contact with the foods.
 This area is regulated via Decree no. 38/2001 (amended by 186/2003, 207/2006, 551/2006, 271/2008, 386/2008, 127/2009, 111/2011).

-Foods that are not packed have to be labeled on the transportation/manipulation containers with the above mentioned information and also this information must be visibly placed while the product is being offered to the final consumer.
+Foods that are not packed must be labeled on the transportation/manipulation containers with the abovementioned information and this information must also be visibly placed while the product is being offered to the final consumer.

 Section IV.
-Food Additives Regulations:
+Food Additive Regulations:

 The EU regulations 1332/2008, 1333/2008 and 1334/2008 regulate the usage food enzymes, food additives, and flavorings.
-A list of food additives and conditions of their usage is mentioned in Regulation (EC) 1333/2008.
+A list of approved food additives and conditions of their usage is mentioned in Regulation (EC) 1333/2008.